NutritionalYeet/Unity-LMStudioClient/README.txt

 Attach LMStudioClient.cs to a GameObject in a Unity scene.
-Fill out the URL and Model fields.
-These, along with the System Prompt and User Prompt, are adjustable in the inspector.
+Fill out the URL field.
+This, along with the System Prompt and User Prompt, are adjustable in the inspector.

 On Start(), the script will immediately attempt to make a request unless you disable this behavior.
 Check the Unity console for successful output.